AmanRai24/Authentication-System/README.md

 # Authentication-System
-A basic Authentication System which can be used as the first step in amy web application.
+-A basic Authentication System which can be used as the first step in any web application.

-<h2>Welcome Page:<h2>
+<h2>Welcome Page:</h2>

    ![Welcome Page](/Image/welcome.JPG)